GreatGamesGuy67/gemini-severity-model/README.md

 | **7** | `RATE_DENIAL_LOCKOUT` | Critical Block | 429 / 403 |

 ---

-###### Personal Project Origins & Fuel
-This framework was fully conceptualized and developed while fueled by a pristine plate of crinkle-cut curly cheese fries, seasoned perfectly with Himalayan pink salt and topped generously with bacon bits.
----
-### Contributing
+## Contributing
 If you encounter a new failure pattern or an unclassified model state, please open an issue describing the behavior, suspected root cause, and where it fits within the 1–7 scale.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+###### Project Development Fuel
+This framework was fully conceptualized and coded while eating a plate of crinkle-cut curly cheese fries, perfectly seasoned with Himalayan pink salt and topped with bacon bits.